0xMukesh/solidity-quickstart/blog.md

 await waveContract.deployed();
 ```

-We would only see the "Hello, World!" console log only after the smart contract has been officially deployed on the local blockchain, because the code inside `constructor` only runs once when the smart contract has been deployed.
+We would only see the "Hello, World!" console log only after the smart contract has been officially deployed on the local blockchain because the code inside `constructor` only runs once when the smart contract has been deployed.

 Let's add a console log to the run script which tells the address of the account where our smart contract has been deployed.